 My book, Back in Control: A Surgeon’s Roadmap Out of Chronic Pain,7 provides a foundation and framework to understand and implement your own solution to chronic illness.

-The DOC Journey is a program that reflects updated neuroscience research and includes a guided course, video tutorials, webinars, and access to supportive group sessions.
+The DOC Journey course and app are frameworks that reflect updated neuroscience research.
+They include a guided course, videos tutorials, webinars, and access to supportive group sessions.
 We have been delighted that we have been able to provide clearer explanations for chronic mental and physical pain and allow patients to more quickly find their way out of The Abyss.

 Join us in bringing Dynamic Healing into mainstream awareness.